 On private group trips, you get to travel with the people you want to be with, whether that’s your family or friends.
 You could build your own itinerary or pick a tried-and-tested route and tailor it with the activities and sights you want to see most.

 Your private guide will share their insider knowledge, giving you a local’s insight into the destination you’re visiting.
-All that while you’re relaxing and taking in the sights, without worrying about driving or sharing transport with anyone else.
+All while you’re relaxing and taking in the sights.
+Plus you don't need to worry about driving or sharing transport with anyone else.

 Why book group travel?

-Solo travel or organised group tours aren’t for everyone.
+While travelling solo or organised group tours are ideal for some, they aren’t for everyone.
 One of the best reasons to look into privately guided tours is that you’re in control.
 You’ll have a tailored itinerary with what you and your family or friends want to do most.

 Your private driver-guide will take into consideration your unique interests and preferences.
 This means you can stop anywhere along the way, or for lunch whenever you feel like it.
-It makes for the ultimate personalised adventure.
+In short, it makes for the ultimate personalised adventure.

 - Share memories with your closest friends or family